 If you're concerned with taking on an excessive amount of student debt, you should be aware that graduates leave CUNY New York City College of Technology with an average of only $17,204 in student loans.
 Worried that you won't be able to afford CUNY New York City College of Technology?
 Don’t let that prevent you from applying because 61.0% of undergraduates receive some form of financial aid.
 If you are considering knowing more, you will find all of CUNY New York City College of Technology's rankings here.

 Any student who is interested in Civil Engineering Technology has to look into SUNY Polytechnic Institute.
 It is found in the suburban area of Utica, New York.

 For graduates who want to go on after earning a four-year degree, SUNY Polytechnic Institute has graduate programs available.
 Every year, roughly 90.0% freshman students get a scholarship, with the typical amount being $3,882.
 If you are interested in knowing more, you can see every one of SUNY Polytechnic Institute's rankings here.

 Any student pursuing a degree in Civil Engineering Technology has to check out Youngstown State University.
 The location in an important urban center is tremendous for students seeking ample opportunities for networking, adventure, and life.

+For students who would like to carry on after earning a bachelor's degree, Youngstown State University has graduate programs available.
 This institution works with its students to insure they take on as little student debt as possible.
 In fact, the average student leaves the university with only $22,984 in student loans.
-Close to 75.0% of freshmen return to Youngstown State University for their sophomore year.
 If you're considering learning more, you will find all of Youngstown State University's rankings here.